1. All people in NSW have the right to live free from harassment, fear, violence and abuse both inside and outside their homes.

 The Greens NSW will work towards:

-- Funding for specialist women’s legal services and community legal centres across NSW to meet the multiple and complex legal needs of women and children experiencing violence, including services targeted specifically towards Aboriginal women, women living in regional, rural and remote areas and women in prison.
+46. Funding for specialist women’s legal services and community legal centres across NSW to meet the multiple and complex legal needs of women and children experiencing violence, including services targeted specifically towards First Nations women, women living in regional, rural and remote areas and women in prison.

-- Training for all specialist, mainstream, and government workers, legal practitioners, judicial officers and court staff to work in a culturally safe and disability aware way with Aboriginal and Torres Strait Islander, multicultural communities, LGBTIQ+ people and people with disability.
+61. Training for all specialist, mainstream, and government workers, legal practitioners, judicial officers and court staff to work in a culturally safe and disability aware way with First Nations, multicultural communities, LGBTIQ+ people and people with disability.

 Trauma and recovery